 Project for driverless car project:

 Pedestrians are the most vulnerable road users, whilst also being the most tricky to observe both in a day and in night situations.
 Pedestrians in the vehicle trail or walking into the vehicle trail are at risk of being hit causing severe injury both to the pedestrian and potentially also to the vehicle inhabitants.
-Pedestrian recognition is an essential and important task in any intelligent video observation system, as it gives the essential information for the semantic understanding of the video copies.
+Pedestrian detection is an essential and important task in any intelligent video observation system, as it gives the essential information for the semantic understanding of the video copies.
 It has an obvious extension to automotive appliances due to the potential for enhancing security systems.

 %% Compute Distance among camera and Pedestrian